Summary

 X-rays

-X-rays are often negative, although if the x-rays are taken in such a way as to highlight the soft-tissues an outline of a mass may be seen.
+X-rays are often negative, although if the x-rays are taken in such a way as to highlight the soft-tissues, an outline of a mass may be seen.
+Calcifications are looked for since it is a sign of malign tumor and would require an MRI.

 MRI

-An MRI will show a smooth, consistent (homogenous) mass that is affiliated with the plantar fascia.
-An MRI will confirm the diagnosis and allow differentiation of other causes of masses in the foot such as lipomas, ganglions, neuromas, herniations n the plantar fasica, and tumors (very rare).
+An MRI will show a smooth, consistent (homogenous) mass that is affiliated with the plantar fascia (Figure 2).
+An MRI will confirm the diagnosis and allow differentiation of other causes of masses in the foot, such as lipomas, ganglions, neuromas, herniations of the plantar fasica, and tumors (very rare).

 Treatment